ucsf-wynton/wynton-blog/README.md

 # The UCSF Wynton Blog

-_WARNING: This is blog is not publicly available, because it is work under construction.
-It requires GitHub authentication to access the repository and the blog. /2023-10-03_
+_WARNING: This is blog is not officially released, because it is work under construction.
+It requires GitHub authentication to access this repository, but the blog is publicly accessible. /2024-09-12_

 This is the git repository for <https://blog.wynton.ucsf.edu> blog site.
 This blog site uses [Quarto].